siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/10-postgresql-mariadb/1090-how-to-backup-and-restore-postgresql-database-on-almalinux.md

 ---
 title: How to Backup and Restore PostgreSQL Database on AlmaLinux
 linkTitle: Backup and Restore PostgreSQL Database
-description: This blog post provides a comprehensive guide on how to back up and restore PostgreSQL databases on AlmaLinux.
+description: This article provides a comprehensive guide on how to back up and restore PostgreSQL databases on AlmaLinux.
 date: 2024-12-19
 weight: 1090
 url: backup-restore-postgresql-database-almalinux